trylaarsdam/bme680-raspi/README.md

 2. Run `python3 main.py`

 ### Supported Platforms
-Tested to work on a Raspberry Pi 3B v1.2.
+Tested to work on a Raspberry Pi 3B v1.2 and 4B.
 Looks for a BME680 at I2C address `0x77`.
 That is the default address for the adafruit model.
 Uses the default SCL and SDA pins on the raspi.